MrRexZ/instagram_api_search_tags/README.md

 2.Assign the access token to variable within `config.js` in this project, to variable `INSTA_ACCESS_TOKEN`.

-3.Navigate to root of this project, call `npm start`.
+3.Navigate to root of this project, execute `npm start` from terminal to star the app.